tomography/tomoscan/docs/source/tomoScanApp.rst

 tomoScan_settings.req
 ---------------------

-This is the autosave request file for tomoScan.template.
+This is the autosave request file for tomoScan.template :doc:`tomoScan_settings.req`.

 This file serves 2 purposes:

 - It is used by autosave to determine which PVs to save in the ``auto_settings.sav`` file.